 - Place gazpacho in the refrigerator to chill for at least two hours before serving.
 The longer the gazpacho sits, the more developed the flavors will be.

-- Serve gazpacho chilled garnished with chopped fresh cilantro or basil, cherry tomatoes, red onion, and sriracha.
+- Serve gazpacho chilled garnished with chopped fresh cilantro or basil, cherry tomatoes, red onion, sriracha, and a generous finishing drizzle of olive oil.
 Enjoy!

 *Note!
 This article contains affiliate links that are independently sourced and vetted by our editorial team which we may earn a commission on.
 This helps us reduce the number of ads we serve on Organic Authority and help deliver you a better user experience.
 We are here to help you navigate the overwhelming world of consumer products to source and uncover thoughtfully-made, conscious, clean products for you.